 None of the switch claims can hold up to the enormous effort that would be needed to switch the ships in the first place.
 Olympic and Titanic were not identical.
 Noticeably, Titanic had an enclosed promenade, a unique sidewalk café, an enlarged á la carte restaurant, and many additional state rooms that changed her window configuration compared to Olympic.
 Titanic was modified in many areas based on the company's earlier experience with the Olympic.
 Titanic was an improvement on Olympic, not an exact twin.
 Therefore, undoing all of those improvements to make Titanic resemble Olympic would have been absurd.

 There were also numerous small differences between the two, such as additional steel plates that were fitted to the bedplates of Olympic's engines, added in 1911.
 Those were still there in during the 20s and 30s.
 Proving the original Olympic was the same Olympic throughout her entire career.

 With all kinds of proof and the millions of different ways to easily debunk this conspiracy theory, it continues to merrily carry on.
-Always be labeled as "newly discovered evidence".
-So, if you ever come across it some where in the media, my advice is to give it a laugh, dismiss it, and go about your day!
+Always being labeled as "newly discovered evidence".
+So, if you ever come across it somewhere in the media, my advice is to give it a laugh, dismiss it, and go about your day!